mu373/documentation/docs/computation/hpc/intro/jupyter.md

 Since Slurm allocates you node(s) that are available at that moment, the hostname (e.g., `c0001`) would probably be different for every job that you request.
 This means you need to set up a new configuration for different computing nodes.

-If you want to specify the node for the job, you could add the `SBATCH` option in the batch file.
+If you want to specify the node for the job, you could add the `--nodelist` option in the batch file.
 The `c0001` part should point to the available node in your partition.
 ```
 #SBATCH --nodelist=c0001
 ```